xeronars/job-tracker-api/README.md

 A REST API built with Node.js/Express.js that helps users organize and monitor their job search from start to finish.

 ## Problem It Solves
 Job seekers applying to multiple positions at once quickly lose track of where they applied, what stage they're in, and who they spoke with.
-This API provides a structured backend to organize the entire job search process.
+This API provides a structured backend to organize the entire job search process from application to offer.

 ## Technologies Used
 - Node.js